QIB-Sheffield/dbdicom/README.md

 ## Why ***dbdicom***?

 Reading and especially writing DICOM data remains a challenging enterprise for the practicing data scientist.
 A typical image processing pipeline might use the excellent python package `pydicom` for extracting image arrays and any required header information from DICOM data, but will then write out the results in more manageable format such as nifty.
-However, in the process the majority of header information will have to be discarded, including detailed imaging parameters and linkage between original and derived images, follow-up studies, etc.
+In the process the majority of header information will have to be discarded, including detailed imaging parameters and linkage between original and derived images, follow-up studies, etc.

 The practice of converting outputs in a lossy image format may be sufficient in the early stages of method development, but forms a major barrier to research or deployment of these processing methods in a real-world context.
 This requires results in DICOM format so they can be linked to other data of the same patients, integrated in the radiological workflow, and reviewed and edited through integrated radiological viewers.
 Integration of datasets ensures that all derived data are properly traceable to the source, and can be compared between subjects and within a subject over time.
 It also allows to test for instance whether a new (expensive) imaging method provides an *additive* benefit over and above (cheap) data from medical history, clinical exams or blood tests.